Matteo-Fattorini/deliverboo/README.md

 -------
 - Braintree
 - Mailtrap
-- A database called Deliverboo connected
+- A database called deliverboo connected

 Do a composer install and npm run watch and migrate:fresh --seed before starting.